 Learn from others by reading or talking to the boss.
 What are the pro and cons?
-You can learn a lot correctly, but does it make sense to learn from the boss (tertiary stakeholder) about how trades man do their job?
+You can learn a lot from other, but does it make sense to learn about employees who might be primary users of the app from the boss (a tertiary stakeholder).
 Would it make sense to learn from the General about the Army app or would the Commander be better to learn from?

-Survey potential users, but responders to the survey may misunderstand the questions or answers.
+Survey potential users, but people responding to the survey may misunderstand the questions or you may misunderstand their answers.
 The survey can only illuminate what it asks about.
 Nevertheless surveys can directly query many primary users.
 Also the results can be quantified.
 Surveying requires more work then learning from others.

-Interviewing potential users is an open ended process.
-The potential user may not really know tasks.
+Interviewing potential users is an open ended process, but the potential user may not know the tasks well.
 Does it make sense to interview the field soldiers before they have used the app in the field?
 The interviewee may have forgotten important details.
 Also the interviewee may be giving misleading the answer.
-This frequently occurs when the interviewee give their answers as conclusions rather than their experience.
+This frequently occurs when the interviewee give their answers as conclusions rather than as their experience.
 The interviewer can try to ground the conversation, meaning asking specific questions about facts and direct the conversation to actual experience.
-Interviewing is much slower.
-Similar technique is using focus groups, and role playing.
+Interviewing is much slower than surveying potential users.
+A similar technique is using focus groups, and role playing.

 Ethnography is a technique where the observer participates in the job.
 In this technique the designer understands users and even has empathy for the users.
 But some times the designer is mistaken.
 Is it practical for the designers of the Army app to use ethnography?

-Because ultimately computers are used to solve problems and perform tasks, it is appropriate to study how humans typically solve problems and perform tasks.
-We are interested in the human cognitive processes: memory and reasoning.
+Ultimately computers are used to solve problems and perform tasks, so it is appropriate to study how humans solve problems and perform tasks.
+Two important aspects of human cognitive processes are memory and reasoning.

-Much like computer memory, human memory can be modeled as a hierarchy:
+Much like computer memory, human memory can be modeled as a network with hierarchy:

 - Sensory memory – last 30 ms to 1 sec